Healthdirect Free Australian health advice you can count on.

 What do mouth ulcers look like?

 Mouth ulcers look like a shallow sore with a white/grey top and a red rim.
+Most mouth ulcers are small (less than 5mm).
+A few people get ulcers that are larger.
 They can occur as a single ulcer or in a cluster.

-Mouth ulcers can appear in different locations around the mouth.
+Mouth ulcers can appear in different locations around your mouth.
 Common locations include:

-• on the bottom of the mouth or the gums
+• on the bottom of your mouth or gums

 Mouth ulcers look like a shallow sore with a white/grey top and a red rim.